 We understand that social distancing might be with us for quite some time!!
 We are lucky that we have one of the largest workrooms in East Anglia ( I'm daring to say 🙂 ) We have removed 4 tables, spread the remaining 8 and we are still adhering to the social distancing rules.

 Each table now has their own ironing and cutting board - to minimise peoples movement in the room - and you will be required to bring your own iron and cutting equipment.
-We will provide lots of hand sanitizers and we now also have a kitchen with sink with hot water to wash your hands if you prefer.
-Until the cafe side of Corncraft remains closed our customers will have designated toilet for our use only.
+We will provide lots of hand sanitizers and we now also have a kitchen with a sink with hot water to wash your hands if you prefer.
 There will obviously be lots of cleaning before and after every workshop to keep everybody safe and to follow any given rules by the government.

 We have rescheduled the cancelled classes and some students already rebooked for the new dates.
 You can now check all the workshops on offer on our website.

 We have changed the payment process for the time being - to secure your place on a workshop you can only pay a £10 deposit - we will then assess the situation 10-7 days before the workshop and if it's safe and allowed to go ahead we will call you to ask for the remaining £32.
-The deposit will of course be fully refundable or transferable to another class should we have to cancel because of the COVID.
+The deposit will, of course, be fully refundable or transferable to another class should we have to cancel because of the COVID.